-- During a power failure the back-up battery provides power to the monitoring system, power failure alarm, and optional Access Control.
-If the back-up battery is not functioning, the power failure alarm will not be activated and the battery should be replaced. - During a power failure, the back-up battery continues to provide power to the optional Access Control lock (if equipped).
-If the back-up battery is not functioning, the optional Access Control lock will not secure the door.
+- During a power failure, the backup battery provides power to the monitoring system, power failure alarm and the optional i.Lock interlock.
+If the backup battery is not functioning, the power failure alarm will not be activated and the battery should be replaced. - During a power failure, the backup battery continues to provide power to the optional i.Lock interlock (if equipped).
+If the backup battery is not functioning, the optional i.Lock interlock will not secure the door(s).